makrai/notes/rothe1907-pretrainded-seq-gen.md

 * sometimes the vocabulary given from a public checkpoint might not be optimal for a certain task
 * the BERT vocabulary was already optimal for DiscoFuse
-* GPT: still behind the fully initialized setup.
+* GPT: still behind the fully initialized setup
 * Finally, we tried a more sensitive way of training the model
   * for 100k steps, we only train the new word embeddings
   * then we fine-tune the entire model for another 300k steps